xtopolis/tl-mechs-static/content/docs/altar-of-calanthia/dragaryle/yellow-orbs-blue-orbs.md

 **Solution**
 - Yellow Orbs move away from you when attacked, move them to Yellow Orb pillars
-- Blue Orbs move towards you when attacked, move them to Yellow Orb pillars
+- Blue Orbs move towards you when attacked, move them to Blue Orb pillars

 **Penalty**
 - All Orbs can apply Lightning stacks to you, causing increasing DoT based on your stacks